nagarajpandith/GPTGateway/README.md

 >
 > - For GptChatly to work, you need to bypass Cloudflare captcha manually.
 > - GptTalkRu does not provide right answers usually.
 Needs detailed prompts.

+## Conclusion

+Just a hobby project for passing time, have no intentions of further development as it is just a simple wrapper around [GPT4Free](https://github.com/xtekky/gpt4free) project.
+Personally I wouldn't recommend usage of Providers for production usecases, they might go down any moment and are highly Unreliable.
+Instead host any of the Open source LLMs yourself.
+My personal choice would be [Mistral-7b](https://mistral.ai/news/announcing-mistral-7b/), which performs significantly better than Meta's [Llama2-13B](https://huggingface.co/meta-llama/Llama-2-13b) model.
+Checkout list of [Open Source LLMs](https://github.com/eugeneyan/open-llms) here and [Arena Leaderboard](https://chat.lmsys.org/) here (voted by the public).